Lou Jankowski: Playing career

 Jankowski led the league in goals with 41, during the 1963-64 season as a member of the Denver Invaders, where he was the recipient of the Fred J. Hume Cup as the league's most gentlemanly player.

 Jankowski would play for various minor league clubs, before announcing his retirement after 18 professional seasons.

 Jankowski found a second career as a scout in 1972.
 He would work for the St. Louis Blues, Washington Capitals, the NHL Central Scouting Bureau, and the New York Rangers, for whom he was employed for 15 years, retiring from the organization in 1993.

 Personal life

 Jankowski was married twice.
 His first marriage was to Helen Kelly, the sister of Hall of Famer Red Kelly.

 Jankowski has three children.
-His son Ryan previously served as the assistant general manager of the New York Islanders.
+His son Ryan serves as the assistant general manager for the Seattle Kraken.

-His grandson, Mark Jankowski is a forward for the Nashville Predators.
+His grandson, Mark Jankowski is a forward for the Carolina Hurricanes.